 Foreign-to-foreign mergers may have to be notified if they have a dual nexus in the Indonesian market.
-A transaction has a nexus if at least (i) the acquiring party or one of its affiliates (eg its ultimate parent entity, a sister company or subsidiary), and (ii) the target or one of its subsidiaries carry out business activities in or sales to Indonesia.
+A transaction has a nexus if at least (i) the acquiring party or one of its affiliates (eg, its ultimate parent entity, sister company or subsidiary), and (ii) the target or one of its subsidiaries has assets in, or sales to Indonesia.